Data: the Science, Analysis, and Engineering

 Math Helps Me Know Where to Direct My Rage Let’s talk about greed.
 Specifically: the greed that is interest on home mortgage loans.
 As with many things, this blog post is inspired by a tweet.
-This time, it is my own: Sometimes I love to hate on interest.
-Let's say you buy a house for $300k, for a roundish number. * 20% down is $60k, but if you do 15% it's $45k and you can "save" that $15k for "my house surprised me with entropy"
+This time, it is my own: If you’re really interested, you can take a look at the thread on Twitter, but the TLDR of it is that I wanted to break down the cost of the loan to the person.

 Context Setting Remember this tweet from Part 1?
 Elon Musk’s wealth: 2020: $24.6 billion 2021: $151 billion Jeff Bezos’ wealth: 2020: $113 billion 2021: $177 billion Mark Zuckerberg’s wealth: 2020: $54.7 billion 2021: $97 billion Bill Gates’ wealth: 2020: $98 billion 2021: $124 billion Tax the damn rich. — Public Citizen (@Public_Citizen) May 1, 2021 I’m going to a quick verification of these numbers.
 Partly because verification is important, and partly because it’s important to start finding resources to reference for similar exercises.